13 April 2021

-ING and UNICEF, a unique and lasting partnership
+ING and UNICEF, a unique partnership since 2005

 The partnership between ING and UNICEF has a distinctive focus: making a positive and lasting contribution to the lives of millions of children and young people around the world.

 A decent education and safe sanitary living conditions.
 Are these not the fundamental rights of all children?
 Yet far too often, these basic rights are denied to too many children.
 Which is why ING, together with UNICEF and its other partners have gone ‘back to basics’.
 By organizing campaigns that raise money and create awareness, both within and beyond ING.
 ING doubles all financial contributions from ING employees.

 The result?
 Between 2005 and 2015, we were able to help more than 1.5 million children to continue their education and be prepared for their future.

 ‘Children are the future’.
 Worldwide there are some 1.9 billion teenagers.
 90% of them live in developing countries and find it difficult to become independent, both socially and financially.

 At the beginning of 2015, together with UNICEF, ING set up a new campaign plan especially for them: Power for Youth.
 The aim of the project is to enable young people to build their own sustainable future by using the innovative power of young people to tackle local issues.